uberspark/uberxmhf/docs/rpi3-cortex_a53-armv8_32/build.md

 	1. `cp uxmhf-rpi3.img ~/uxmhf-rpi3-staging/.`
 	1. `cp rpi3-config.txt ~/uxmhf-rpi3-staging/config.txt`

-1. Note: you can run `./configure` above any combination of the following optional (experimental) parameters as needed:
+1. Note: you can run `./configure` above using any combination of the following optional (experimental) parameters as needed:
     1. `./configure --enable-dmaprot` to enable DMA protection capabilities
     1. `./configure --enable-secboot --with-boot-partition-start=BP_START_SECTOR --with-boot-partition-end=BP_END_SECTOR` to enable secure boot capabilities.
 In this case `BP_START_SECTOR` and
-    `BP_END_SECTOR` are the values of the starting and end sectors of the following command:
+    `BP_END_SECTOR` are the values of the starting and ending sectors of the boot partition (`/dev/mmcblk0p0`) as obtained from the output of the following command:
     `sudo fdisk -l /dev/mmcblk0`.
-Repleace `/dev/mmcblk0` with the sdcard device on the development system.
+Replace `/dev/mmcblk0` with the sdcard device on the development system.